ruotianluo/ImageCaptioning.pytorch/README.md

 The train script will take over, and start dumping checkpoints into the folder specified by `checkpoint_path` (default = current folder).
 For more options, see `opts.py`.

-If you have tensorflow, you can run train.py instead of `train_tb.py`. `train_tb.py` saves learning curves by summary writer, and can be visualized using tensorboard.
+If you have tensorflow, the loss histories are automatically dumped into checkpoint_path, and can be visualized using tensorboard.

 The current command use scheduled sampling, you can also set scheduled_sampling_start to -1 to turn off scheduled sampling.